Making Movies and Working with STK Models

 3. Select 1280 x 720 (HDTV) in the Size drop-down list.

 4. Click Apply.
-The 3D Graphics window re-sizes.
+The 3D Graphics window resizes.

-Field of view
+Changing the field of view

 Field of view defines how much you can see, in degrees, in the 3D Graphics window.
-As your field of view gets wider, the objects in your 3D window get smaller, but you will also see more of them.
+As your field of view gets wider, the objects in your 3D Graphics window get smaller, but you will also see more of them.
 The maximum angle is 160 degrees.

 STK's default value for field of view is 45 degrees.
 A square 3D Graphics window has the same field of view in both directions.
-If the 3D Graphics window is 1280 pixels wide and 720 pixels high, only the largest dimension, in this case 1280, matches the field of view setting.
+If the 3D Graphics window is 1280 pixels wide and 720 pixels high, only the largest dimension, in this case 1280, matches the field-of-view setting.
 Seventy (70) degrees is a good starting point for movie making.

 3. Click OK.